 What are some of the products in the Work Portal?

 With the Work Portal, you have a one-stop shop for all your meal solution needs.
-To manage DoorDash for Work Employee Meals, leverage the Work Portal, a comprehensive for when it fits platform where administrators can create expensed meal budgets and invite employees to activate meal benefits.
-Add or remove employees, allocate meal budgets, download invoices and more all from the DoorDash for Work Portal.
+To manage DoorDash for Work Employee Meals, leverage the Work Portal, a comprehensive platform where administrators can create expensed meal budgets and invite employees to activate meal benefits.
+Add or remove employees, allocate meal budgets, download invoices and more, all from the DoorDash for Work Portal.

 It's easy to get started with some of the portal's features:

 The Meals Budgets tab allows you to create meal budgets for your employees.
-Budgets can be set as one-time or recurring, be applied to all employees or specific groups and restricted to be available only on specific days or at certain times.
+Budgets can be set as one-time or recurring, be applied to all employees or specific groups and be restricted to being available only on specific days or at certain times.

 Want to find out how much you've spent?
 Head over to the Order History Tab.
 Here, you can download monthly order history reports.

-If you need help getting started, visit our Support Center where you can find helpful how-to articles or call us at 855-830-5429 6am-10pm MST for live support.
+If you need help getting started, visit our Support Centre, where you can find helpful how-to articles, or call us at 855-830-5429 6 a.m.–10 p.m.
+MST for live support.

 What are the other benefits of Employee Meals?

-Building a healthy company culture that actively improves employee motivation starts with the basics, sharing a meal.
-Expanding HR benefits to areas like nutrition, mental health, and mindfulness is especially important especially when it comes to starting a new year with the right foot after two difficult ones.
-Your employees' improved wellbeing has a direct impact on boosting morale, increasing productivity, and decreasing turnover.
+Building a healthy company culture that actively improves employee motivation starts with the basics – sharing a meal.
+Expanding HR benefits to areas like nutrition, mental health and mindfulness is important, especially when it comes to starting a new year on the right foot right after two difficult ones.
+Your employees' improved wellbeing has a direct impact on boosting morale, increasing productivity and decreasing turnover.